About short term support

 - social workers

-Short term support like reablement and rehabilitation usually last between one and six weeks.
+Short-term support like reablement and rehabilitation usually lasts between 1 and 6 weeks.
 These services are free for that amount of time.
 Most people only need support for a few weeks.

 If you need support for more than six weeks, we’ll do an assessment, and discuss your options with you.